 3) Complex Onboarding Processes: People expect using an app to be easy, including the initial sign-up or configuration period.
 Uninstall rates are higher when companies require a social sign-up, or don’t offer the option of one, or when the amount of personal information requested during the initial launch seems too high.
 What constitutes too much information varies by user, but uninstalls tend to be higher when companies request information that does not appear to be germane to the core functions of an app.

 4) Better Apps Available: Your app must constantly compete with other apps that can perform similar tasks and create similar value.
 That’s not to mean that the website version be ignored, for you should acquire curated links and place them in your website so that it maintains a healthy SEO.
 To further enhance the SEO, you could reach out to SERPninja guest posting service to acquire some good guest posts or could also talk to the SEO experts over at spamzilla.io.
 Make sure on how you can optimize the SEO, better contact SEO company like hotel SEO services for accurate help.

-5) App Experience Completed: Many apps and online apps like laudee, especially in the gaming category, have a finite shelf life.
+5) App Experience Completed: Many apps and online apps like laudee, especially in the online gaming category, have a finite shelf life.
 When you finish every level of a game, or when an app performs a function that is no longer relevant to the user, the app is uninstalled.